Find, watch and listen to the latest State Library of Queensland events.

 Date: Wed 26 Aug 2015, 6:00 pm - 08:00 pm

 Venue: SLQ Auditorium 1, level 2

-Contact State Library Queensland for more information regarding A night by the fire: Recognise?
-Forum.
+Contact State Library Queensland for more information regarding Game Changers: in conversation with Queensland entrepreneur Maha Sinnathamby.

-Contact State Library Queensland for more information regarding A night in the JOL: Preserving our built heritage.
+Contact State Library Queensland for more information regarding A night in the JOL: Your affectionate son.